-On August 25, 1999, the City Council passed Ordinance Number 24001 as amended, which approved the TIF District Plan.
+On August 25, 1999, the City Council passed Ordinance Number 24001 as amended, which approved the Farmers Market Tax Increment Financing District Project Plan and Reinvestment Zone Financing Plan.
 Among the goals of the Plan are:

-Goal 1: Create additional taxable value attributable to new private investment in projects in the Farmers Market TIF District totaling approximately \$114,000,000 over the term of the TIF District.

-Total private development in the TIF District completed so far is approximately \$611.6 million, and an additional \$44.6 million investment is under construction in the area (576% of goal).

-Goal 2: Create an urban neighborhood in southeast quadrant of downtown that capitalizes on proximity to the Dallas Farmers Market and supports concepts developed in the Downtown 360 Plan.
-In 2013, City of Dallas initiated an effort to promote the redevelopment of the Dallas Farmers Market, and this effort to convert the southeast quadrant of downtown into a vibrant urban neighborhood is nearing completion.
+- Goal 1: Create additional taxable value attributable to new private investment in projects in the Farmers Market TIF District totaling approximately \$114,000,000 over the term of the TIF District. - Total private development in the TIF District completed so far is approximately \$563.9 million, and an additional \$47 million investment is under construction or planned in the area (536% of goal). - Goal 2: Create an urban neighborhood in southeast quadrant of downtown that capitalizes on proximity to the Dallas Farmers Market and supports concepts developed in the Downtown 360 Plan. - In 2013, City of Dallas initiated an effort to promote the redevelopment of the Dallas Farmers Market, and this effort to convert the southeast quadrant of downtown into a vibrant urban neighborhood is nearing completion.